Action of 29 February 1916: Action

-At about 8:45 a.m. on 19 February, Alcantara was steaming north-north-east up its patrol line, when lookouts spotted smoke off the port beam; Wardle manoeuvred closer to identify the source of the smoke.
+At about 8:45 a.m. on 29 February, Alcantara was steaming north-north-east up its patrol line, when lookouts spotted smoke off the port beam; Wardle manoeuvred closer to identify the source of the smoke.
 Unbeknownst to him, the smoke was from SMS Greif.
 A few minutes later Andes signalled "Enemy in sight north-east 15 knots" [17 mph].
 Wardle ordered Alcantara to turn north at maximum speed and soon sighted a ship with one funnel, flying Norwegian flags.
 Another message from Andes described a two-funnelled ship and the identity of the ship in sight remained doubtful.
 A few minutes later, Andes was seen to starboard, apparently steaming north-east at speed, as if in pursuit.
 Before joining the chase, Wardle decided to examine the unknown ship, went to action stations and fired two blanks to force it heave to.

-By 09:20, Wardle had received a signal by Andes that it had altered course to the south-east, which only added to the ambiguity, because the ship hove to could not be the one being pursued.
+By 09:20, Wardle had received a signal by Andes that it had altered course to the south-east, which only added to the ambiguity, because the ship could not be the one being pursued.
 The lookouts on the Alcantara could see the Norwegian name Rena on the stern and that the ship looked authentic.
 A boat was lowered from Alcantara when it was about 1000 yd astern to check the ship's particulars, as the voyage of the Rena had been notified to the Admiralty.
 Wardle signalled to the Andes of developments and Young replied with "This is the suspicious ship".
 As the message was being read, a gun at the stern of the "Rena" was unmasked and flaps fell down along the sides, revealing more guns.
 Greif opened fire, hitting the boat containing the boarding party and damaging Alcantara's telemotor steering gear before the British ship could reply.

 Alcantara's gunners opened fire and the ship closed with the raider as it began to get under way.
-For about fifteen minutes the ships exchanged fire; Andes opened fire as it arrived and Greif began to disappear in smoke.
+For about fifteen minutes the ships exchanged fire; Andes opened fire as it arrived and Greif began to disappear in a pall of smoke.
 The German gunners ceased fire and boats full of survivors were seen pulling away from the smoke.
 Alcantara was badly damaged and also ceased fire, apparently torpedoed and listing to port; Wardle ordered an abandon ship and by 11:00 a.m. the list had put Alcantara on its beam ends (on the brink of capsizing); it sank with 69 members of the crew.

-Hotham in Comus, the most northern of the cruisers from Scapa, had seen the signals from Andes and sailed south in company with the destroyer Munster; he arrived as the action ended, beginning rescue work with the crew of the Alcantara as it sank.
+Hotham, in Comus, the most northern of the cruisers from Scapa, had seen the signals from Andes and sailed south in company with the destroyer Munster; he arrived as the action ended, beginning rescue work with the crew of the Alcantara as it sank.
 Andes had reported a submarine between it and the lifeboats and could not close; after several submarine alarms, Comus and Andes moved closer to the wreck of Greif and sank it with gunfire; about 220 men of its crew of 360 were rescued.